fe-moldark/wesleykent-website/retropie.markdown

 - Copy over your ROMs directly to the appropriate subfolders under the `roms` directory
 <br>

-After the transfer reboot the Pi and then try playing the game - this will confirm if the buttons are laid out as expected and that the volume is working.
+After the transfer, reboot the Pi and then try playing the game - this will confirm if the buttons are laid out as expected and that the volume is working.
 <br><br>

 #### Shutdown button